 Looking for a career in the medical field?
 A CNA career offers many opportunities!
 Nursing Assistant classes are the perfect way to obtain the basic medical knowledge and gain a jump-start on a health-related career.

-Please contact Dana Clay to set up your entrance exam.
-Class size is limited to 12 and passing exam will be mandatory.
+Please contact Dana Clay to set up your entrance exam, passing exam will be mandatory.
 There is no fee for exam.